 - patrolling and guarding property

 - guarding construction sites

 You could also work for other services, such as the Fire and Rescue Service and HM Prison Service, or for a mountain rescue team.

 In all services you would work shifts on a rota that covers 24 hours, seven days a week.

-In some organisations, such as the police force, you would look after your dog in your own home.
+In some organisations, such as the police service, you would look after your dog in your own home.
 The job is physically challenging as you would need to keep up with your dog during tough training sessions, and would work outside in all weather conditions.

 Income depends on the employer and the handler's experience.
 Experienced dog handlers can earn up to £25,000.